• All participants are required to be registered for the program they are attending.

 Smoking is prohibited inside any Park District facility.

-Alcohol is not permitted in any Park or facility.
+Alcohol is not permitted in any park or facility.
 Special procedures, application and fees are required for special use and/or rental.
-See our Rental page for more information. (“rental” should be clickable link to the rental pages)

 Use of Cellular Phones in Park District Facilities

-- To ensure privacy to the patrons of the Barrington Park District in certain areas such as locker rooms and washrooms, the following policy regarding cell phones has been implemented.
-Since it is difficult to determine at a glance which phone has photo capabilities, this policy will affect ALL cellular phone usage in these areas.
+• To ensure privacy to the patrons of the Barrington Park District in certain areas such as locker rooms and washrooms, the following policy regarding cell phones has been implemented.
+This policy will affect ALL cellular phone usage in these areas.

-- Individuals observed using cellular phones in these areas would be asked to stop or leave the area.
-Failure to comply could result in the person(s) being banned from park district property.
+• Individuals observed using cellular phones in these areas will be asked to stop or leave the area.
+Failure to comply could result in the person(s) being banned from Park District property.
 Those individuals using cellular phones and taking or transmitting pictures from these areas will be prosecuted to the fullest extent of the law.

-On occasion, Park District staff may photograph or videotape participants in Park District programs/classes or at Park events/facilities.
-These photos are for Park District use only and may be used in publications, brochures, pamphlets, flyers or video products.
+On occasion, Park District staff may photograph or videotape participants in Park District programs/classes or at park events/facilities.
+These photos are for Park District use only and may be used in publications, brochures, pamphlets, flyers and/or video products.
 If you do not wish to have your photo taken, please inform the photographer.

 Lost and Found

 “Found” items will be kept at the Fitness and Recreation Center for approximately 30 days.
 After that 30-day period, items will be disposed at the discretion of the District’s Executive Director.
 Items that are usable by the District (sports equipment, towels, etc.) may become District property and be put into use.